nvim-neo-tree/neo-tree.nvim/README.md

 ## Installation

-This project relies upon these two excellent libraries:
+This plugin relies upon these two excellent libraries:

 - [MunifTanjim/nui.nvim](https://github.com/MunifTanjim/nui.nvim) for all UI
 components, including the tree!